1995parham-learning/1995parham-learning.github.io/content/Finance/Trading.md

 ## Trailing Stop Orders

 A Trailing Stop Order allows traders to lock in potential earnings while keeping their positions open to greater upside opportunity, so long as the market moves in their favor.
 Like the name suggests, Trailing Stop Orders automatically adjust, or "trail", the current price of a cryptocurrency, at a set percentage that’s determined by the trader.

+> [!example]
+> For example, if a trader places a trailing stop order and the asset’s price goes up, the trailing price will move up as well.
+If the price falls, the trigger price will stay at its previous level, effectively protecting the trader's potential gains.